This article will be updated regularly based on the most recent medical knowledge.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.

-- Avoid close contact (remain at least two meters distance) with anyone who has a fever and cough.
+- Remain at least two meters away from anyone who has a fever and cough.

-- Stay home when you have symptoms, even mild ones.
+- Stay home if you have symptoms, even mild ones.

 - Clean and disinfect frequently touched objects and surfaces.

 Should I wear a mask?

 Surgical or simple cloth masks are more effective at preventing infected people from spreading diseases than protecting those who aren’t sick.
 You can wear a mask if you have respiratory symptoms – like coughing or difficulty breathing – to limit the spread of respiratory droplets, but you don’t need a mask if you don’t have respiratory symptoms.
 However, some countries have recently made it mandatory to wear masks in public to decrease the spread of virus by those who might be infected.
 It is yet to be proven if this will be effective.